lamhq/tech-notes/frontend/a11y/guidelines/5-links.md

 - Buy tickets to Mars [here](#)

+## Logo

+If your logo is an image wrapped by a link.
+Add `aria-label="Website front page"` on the `<a>` tag.
+The label should explain clearly what information the reader will get by clicking on that link.

 ## Skip link

 People use skip links to reach main content or other important sections easier and faster.